jaspector

 All construction, alteration, structural repair, or change of use within Ephraim city limits requires a city land-use (zoning) permit and a county building permit.
 An accessory structure (shed, playhouse, or similar) of 200 sq. ft. or smaller does not require a building permit; structures larger than 200 sq. ft. require both a city zoning permit and a county building permit.

-Typical processing time is City zoning permit review time not explicitly published; county building permit processing time varies by project.
+Building permit processing times in Ephraim, UT typically run City zoning permit review time not explicitly published; county building permit processing time varies by project.
 Contact city hall and county at 435-835-2113 for current estimates..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Ephraim, UT.
 The following work is generally exempt: Accessory structures (sheds, playhouses, similar) of 200 sq. ft. or smaller do not require a building permit.; Utah IRC/IBC baseline exemptions apply for other categories (fences up to 7 ft., retaining walls under 4 ft. not supporting a surcharge, certain interior finish work, minor repairs).; A city landuse permit may still be required for some exemptfrombuildingpermit structures; confirm with Ephraim Community Development..
+When in doubt, confirm with the local building department before starting work.